webmozart/expression/README.md

 PHP >= 5.3.9

-With this library, you can easily filter results of your domain services using logical expressions.
+This library implements the [Specification Pattern] for PHP.
+You can use it to easily filter results of your domain services by logical expressions.

+Conversely to [rulerz], this library focuses on providing a usable and efficient PHP API first.
+An expression language that converts string expressions into `Expression` instances can be built on top, but is not included in the current release.

+Visitors can be implemented that convert `Expression` objects into Doctrine queries and similar objects.

 Installation
 ------------